USEPA/WNTR/documentation/gis.rst

 * Net1_reservoirs.geojson
 * Net1_pipes.geojson
 * Net1_pumps.geojson
-* Net1_valves.geojson
+* Note, Net1_valves.geojson not created since Net1 has no valves

 The `write` method includes an optional argument that sets the GeoPandas driver.
 This allows the user to create Shapefiles and GeoPackage (GPKG) files in addition to GeoJSON files.
 These files can be loaded into GIS platforms for further analysis and visualization.

-The water network model also contains methods to write GeoJSON, Shapefile, and GPKG files directly.
+The water network model also contains methods to write GeoJSON, Shapefile, and GPKG files directly (without converting the water network model to GeoDataFrames).
 See :ref:`giswrite` for more information.

 Add attributes to the GeoDataFrames